 - difficulty reading road signs

-While myopia is easily measurable in the form of a glasses prescription, controlling myopia requires more than just a pair of glasses.
+While myopia is easily measurable in the form of a glasses prescription, controlling myopia requires specialized glasses or contact lenses.
 Ultimately, it’s about controlling eyeball growth.
-A person that develops longer eyeballs is likely to suffer visual impairment for a longer duration of their life 7.
-So, the data provides a clear message to both patients and parents that controlling eyeball elongation (axial length) also controls lifelong risk of visual impairment.
+A person who develops longer eyeballs is likely to suffer visual impairment for a longer duration of their life 7.
+So, the data provides a clear message to both patients and parents that controlling eyeball elongation (axial length) also controls the lifelong risk of visual impairment.

-So, simply prescribing glasses is not an adequate treatment.
-The evidence now shows that specialty contact lenses offer the best vision correction option to slow progression of myopia.
-Only an accredited Optometrist can prescribe and supply myopic controlling contact lenses.
+So, simply prescribing standard glasses is not an adequate treatment.
+The evidence now shows that specialty contact lenses offer the best vision correction option to slow the progression of myopia.
+Only an accredited Optometrist can prescribe and supply myopic-controlling devices.

 Atropine eye drops have also been shown to control myopic progression.
-However, these can be difficult to acquire as they must be made to order by qualified and specially equipped pharmacists.
+However, a specially equipped pharmacist must make up the atropine.

 - Early detection and correct treatment in young children is essential;

 - Near vision tasks such as reading, homework or screen time (in addition to school time) should be limited in children;

 - When using a computer or near screen, take a break every 20 minutes, for 20 seconds by looking away from the screen across the room;